 Water means different things to different people.
 In households, schools and workplaces, water can mean health, hygiene, dignity and productivity.
 In cultural, religious and spiritual places, water can mean a connection with creation, community and oneself.
 In natural spaces, water can mean peace, harmony and preservation.
 Today, water is under extreme threat from a growing population, increasing demands of agriculture and industry, and the worsening impacts of climate change.
 UN World Water Day welcomes everyone to tell their stories, thoughts and feelings about water.
 Visit the World Water Day website for tools to help you learn share and act to protect and preserve water.

-UN 2023 Water Conference
+A Look Back: UN Water Conference

 By nature, water connects different environments, peoples and sectors.
 But growing demands for water, coupled with poor water management, have increased water stress around the world.
 Meanwhile, the effects of worsening climate change are often felt through water, in the form of floods or droughts.
 Something has to change.
 Halfway into the Water Action Decade, our progress on water-related goals and targets remains alarmingly off-track, jeopardizing the entire sustainable development agenda.

-The UN 2023 Water Conference will put water into the spotlight and onto global agendas.
+The UN Water Conference put water into the spotlight and onto global agendas.
 It seeks to mobilize States, the UN system and stakeholders alike to share and exchange knowledge, challenges and best practices, and forge new partnerships across sectors.
 Governance, innovation, data and financing all have a role to play in accelerating water action.
 Learn more.

 Water For Health: Access to Wash, Including the Human Rights to Safe Drinking Water and Sanitation